 Ultrasound tests are used to assess the morphology of the thyroid gland and the lymph nodes of the neck.

-The blood panel of a person with untreated Hashimoto’s would show elevated TSH, low levels of T3 and T4, and the presence of thyroid antibodies.
+The blood panel of a person with untreated Hashimoto’s disease would show elevated TSH, low levels of T3 and T4, and the presence of thyroid antibodies.

 This is the result of a hormonal cascade: